 A first-hand look at craftsmanship in the denim industry

-At Atelier Reservé’s booth, designer of the brand, Deyrinio Fraenk, was carefully taking apart a denim jacket which he would then use to create a new, custom piece with.
-“Right now I’m just pulling it apart - this part can take a while - then we create new designs, like the ones over there,” Fraenk told FashionUnited, pointing to a clothes rack lined with one-of-a-kind trench coats, jackets, and kimonos.
+At Atelier Reservé’s booth, designer of the brand, Deyrinio Fraenk, was carefully taking apart a denim jacket which he would then use to create a new, custom piece.
+“Right now I’m just pulling it apart - this part can take a while - then we create new designs, like the ones over there,” he said, pointing to a clothes rack lined with one-of-a-kind trench coats, jackets, and kimonos.
 “We have a lot of business in Asia - China, Hong Kong, Shanghai.
 There seems to be a bigger market for this type of work over there - vintage, bright and bold designs,” he said.
 The upcycled clothing brand uses recycled fabric to create designs that bring together old and new; East and West.

 Traditional methods meet new innovation

 Zunia Pascal, an ex-student of the Jean School - Denim City, was busy drawing a free-hand design onto the back pocket of a pair of denim jeans.
-“Most of the time brands wouldn’t make designs freehand like this, they’d use machines,” she told FashionUnited.
+“Most of the time brands wouldn’t make designs freehand like this, they’d use machines,” she said.
 “But today I’m working with labels to give more detailed, specific hand drawn designs.
 Denim Days is a great space for creativity.”
-Pascal was using a white acrylic pen to sketch her designs directly on to the denim that different brands had offered her over the day.

 A hands-on experience for Denim Days visitors

-At Jonathan Christopher’s booth, the owner and brand name was demonstrating the process of printing on denim.
-“So I do the designs here on my Ipad, then I put them on the computer, choose what type of oil I use, the plotter cuts it out and then we press iron it,” he told FashionUnited.
+At Jonathan Christopher’s booth, he was demonstrating the process of printing on denim.
+“So I do the designs here on my Ipad, then I put them on the computer, choose what type of oil I use, the plotter cuts it out and then we press iron it,” he said.
 “This design took me about half a day,” He added.
 “All the designs I hand draw with the help of a tattoo artist.”